symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

-This requirement actually also relates to another need, in that a CMS must make it easy for content authors to prepare a series of changes in a staging environment that then need to go online in a single step.
-This means another requirement is that its necessary that the *a CMS should support moving and exporting content between independent tree structures*.
+This requirement actually also relates to another need, in that a CMS must make it easy for content authors to prepare a series of changes in a staging environment that then needs to go online in a single step.
+This means another requirement is that it is necessary that *a CMS should support moving and exporting content between independent tree structures*.
-Note that exporting can be useful also for backup.
+Note that exporting can be useful also for backups.

 When making changes it would however also be useful to be able to version the change sets, so that they remain available for historical purposes, but also to be able to revert whenever